-As of Blackbox 1.5, blackbox now stores all of the preset xml files in subfolders under the \Presets folder.
-Each preset has its own subfolder with the name of the preset, and a preset.xml file within that subfolder.
+Blackbox stores all of the preset xml files in sub-folders under the \Presets folder.
+Each preset has its own sub-folder with the name of the preset, and a preset.xml file within that sub-folder.
 E.g. the preset My Kickin Grooves will be stored as a file named preset.xml in the \Presets\My Kickin Grooves folder.
 When you first start working with the preset, it will point to the WAV files in their source folders.
 The Pack function will copy all of the used WAV files into the preset folder.

-Blackbox 1.5 also changes where new recordings are stored.
-When you create a new recording, it will be stored in the folder for that preset.
+When you create a new recording, blackbox stores it in the folder for that preset.
 For example, the first new recording for the My Kickin Grooves preset will be saved as \Presets\My Kickin Grooves\RC000001.wav.